RunestoneInteractive/httlads/_sources/WorldFacts/introduction.rst

 * Be able to use Pandas to analyze and describe data
 * Be able to visualize data with histograms and scatter plots
-* Be able to graph data on map using web API
+* Be able to graph data on a map using web API
 * Be able to extract, clean, and save data from web documents